Core Web Vitals Explained: Non-Technical Guide

 Field Data (Crux - Chrome User Experience Report)

-This is the data that actually counts for SEO.
+This is the data that counts for SEO.
 It is gathered from real Google Chrome users over the last 28 days.
-If your Lab Data says your site is fast, but your real users are on slow 3G connections and failing the metrics, Google uses the failing Field Data for rankings.
+If Lab Data says the site is fast but real visitors fail the metrics, Google uses the Field Data for rankings.

 Where to find your CWV scores: